pjtunstall/mad/framework-plan.md

 ## 1. Overview

+I suggest we just framework the game itself, rather than the intro.
 First, identify all event listeners that might affect the DOM, then all DOM elements and all lines in `main.js` that affect those elements.

 ## 2. Event listeners